-In the second of a four-part series - and it pulled me up short the other day when I realised that in a few years' time, this could become a five-part series - anyway, I'm continuing my decade-by-decade run through my Pick Of The Year compilations, this time presenting the ones from the 1990s as almost completeish Spotify playlists.
+In the second of a four-part series - and it pulled me up short when I realised that before too long, this could become a five-part series - anyway, I'm continuing my decade-by-decade run through my Pick Of The Year compilations, this time presenting the ones from the 1990s as almost completeish Spotify playlists.

 There's a major difference between these ten compilations and the previous set from the 1980s.
 Those earlier ones were purely made for my own benefit.
 The ones in the nineties, however, fall into three groups.
 The cassettes I made from 1993 to 1997 were specifically targeted at my mate Lou, following a session in a pub once where he grumbled that he couldn't find any decent new music any more.
 The CDs burned in 1998 and 1999 were also primarily made for him, but I now also had a website where I could tell the world about these favourite songs, so I was aware that I had an even wider audience.
 That also applies to the CDs for 1990-1992, the three years when I didn't make compilations at the time, eventually bashing them out nearly two decades after the fact to fill in the gap.

 These selections may be a little more self-conscious as a result - not deliberately so, I think, but I'm sure there was some influence in my track selections because of that.
 There's still plenty of stuff on these lists that I can be embarrassed about now, though, so don't you worry about that.
-As before, some of the tracks aren't available on Spotify, so I've indicated that where appropriate and included links to the original pages discussing the compilations in full.
+As before, some of the tracks aren't available on Spotify (and some have dropped off it again since I last wrote a version of this page back in 2017), so I've indicated that where appropriate and included links to the original pages discussing the compilations in full.
 In short: not so much the nineties, more the ja danketies!
-(One of my favourite gags of the period, there.)
+(One of my favourite Chris Morris gags of the period, there.)

 1990: Little Souvenir Of A Colourful Year.

-Missing a couple of tracks here, from Fatima Mansions and Jolene Jowett (the latter's actually Eddi Reader, performing as her character from the TV series Your Cheatin' Heart).
+Missing a couple of tracks here, from Hoodlum Priest, Fatima Mansions and Jolene Jowett (the latter's actually Eddi Reader, performing as her character from the TV series Your Cheatin' Heart).

 1991: You Would Die For Flintlock.